Smellow19/Health-api/readme.md

 ### In a terminal window: ###

-$ docker exec -it scdb mongo - will connect to the running container and start the mongo shell.
+$ docker exec -it healthdb mongo - will connect to the running container and start the mongo shell.

 ### For MongoDB Compass: ###